deufrai/als/content/en/docs/v0.7/installation/linux-install.md

 ---
-hidden: true
-title: "Installation on PC/Linux"
+title: Install on a Linux PC
-description: "Detailed instructions for installing and running Astro Live Stacker (ALS) on a Linux PC."
+description: Installing ALS on a Linux PC
-author: "ALS Team"
+author: ALZ Team

-lastmod: 2024-12-06T21:29:57Z
+lastmod: 2024-12-08T10:07:10Z
 keywords: ["installation", "linux", "astro live stacker", "guide"]
-draft: false
-type: "docs"
+weight: 21
 ---

-### Instructions to Run an ALS `.run` File on Linux

 1. **Open the Downloads Folder**:
    - Navigate to your downloads folder.
 You can usually find it by clicking on your file manager's icon (such as Nautilus, Dolphin, or Thunar) and selecting "Downloads" from the navigation menu on the left.